threathunters-io/ShhPlunk/README.md

 1. The heartbeat thread.
 It sends regular events the be able to determine whether a forwarder is still active.
 2. A thread to send actual event data.

 This PoC targets the second one, while keeping heartbeats intact.
 This way, `splunkd` no longer forwards any event-related data.
 To achieve this, the respective thread is being patched during runtime.
+This was tested with the Splunk Forwarder version `9.0.1`.

 A full writeup can be found [here](https://bananamafia.dev/post/shhplunk/).